· Biomass reduction by grazing needs to be managed to enhance the range of grassland values, including rare plants, stony knolls and riparian verges.

 The Friends of Merri Creek and Merri Creek Management Committee have undertaken surveys of this critically endangered species.
 See this detailed report on the Golden Sun Moth surveys (pdf).

-More detail on Galgi Ngarrk (Craigieburn Grasslands) can be found here.
+More detail on galgi ngarrk (Craigieburn Grasslands) can be found here.

-Galgi Ngarrk is made up of Plains Grassland, Grassy Wetland, Stony Knoll Grasslands and Escaprment Shrublands
+galgi ngarrk is made up of Plains Grassland, Grassy Wetland, Stony Knoll Grasslands and Escaprment Shrublands

 The Plains Wanderer is a small, rare ground-dwelling bird found in lowland grasslands, such as Galgi Ngarrk.

 Moomba Park consists of approximately 30 hectatres of open space on the western side of Merri Creek, in Fawkner.
 The park was the site of Merri Creek Managment Committee’s bicentennial (1988) planting project at which many thousands of indigenous trees and shrubs were planted in hundreds of plots across the landscape.
-These plots now provide, extensive woodland habitat across the landscape, supporting woodland birds and animals such as the Crested Shrike-tit and visiting Yellow-tailed Black Cockatoos. |
+These plots now provide, extensive woodland habitat across the landscape, supporting woodland birds and animals such as the Crested Shrike-tit and visiting Yellow-tailed Black Cockatoos. | |

-Moomba Park is now a valuable habitat site (photo from 2006)
+Moomba Park is now a valuable habitat site (photo from 2006) |

 However this site is still under threat from patches of un-managed land within the park which harbour weeds such as blackkberry and pest animals such as rabbits that threaten existing native remnants and revegetation plantings.